Increasing Student Participation in the Classroom

 Increasing student participation in the classroom is a big concern for most teachers.
 Student participation in class is especially important when teaching EFL and ESL listening and speaking courses.
 The more students practice speaking, the more progress they will make in improving their proficiency.
 What, then, inhibits many students from participating more in listening and speaking classes?

 As a teacher, you undoubtedly notice that only a handful of usually the best students are willing to ask and answer questions in class.
 Getting any kind of meaningful participation from the majority of class members is like trying to pull teeth.
 Why?
 I strongly believe it is because the average student finds a rather dull and unexciting language class very boring.
 Students, therefore, are not motivated to even try.
 In today's age of the Internet in which young people are constantly being entertained by video games and social media interaction, students and many schools expect and even demand entertainment in the classroom from teachers.

 Enjoyable Activities For Increasing Student Participation

-It is absolutely necessary creating an enjoyable learning environment for children in the classroom.
+It is necessary to create an enjoyable learning environment for children in the classroom.
 One of the ways to do this is by making all learning exercises a kind of game.
-If we can do this, students will enthusiastically participate in classroom discussion and exercises.
+If we can do this, students will enthusiastically participate in classroom discussions and exercises.
 In my EFL classes, I have increased classroom participation with the following activities:

 1. Tossing a Cloth Ball as an Attention-Getter

 In this activity, I use a softball-sized cloth ball as an effective tool for grabbing student attention.
 For example, when we check homework or do listening exercises on the whiteboard, I will toss the ball into the class.
 The student who catches or touches the ball must then come to the board to answer a question.
 The reward for the student is that she now gets the chance to toss the ball back to her classmates.
-When I stopped bringing the ball to class, a number of students constantly asked me where the ball was.
+When I stopped bringing the ball to class, many students constantly asked me where the ball was.
 They missed it that much when I didn't use it in class!

 2. Student Team Competition